rmaniv/a_proc_list/citizens-dividend/estimate.md

     <td>Rs.
 6.8 lakh crore</td>
     <td>Rs.
 405</td>
     <td>[<a href="https://wiki.dhanvapasi.com/index.php/Public_Wealth_Wiki#Land">2</a>]</td>
     <td>2.
 Total value of surplus public land = Rs.
 340 lakh crore.
 I assumed a rent of 2% per annum for this estimate (which is roughly the market rate). <br> 2.
 This figure of Rs.
 340 lakh crore has been calculated by "<a href="https://www.zaubacorp.com/company/FREE-A-BILLION-PRIVATE-LIMITED/U72900MH2012PTC226614">Free A Billion</a>". <br> 3.
 This excludes potential  royalties from land leased currently.
 E.g. <a href="https://www.indiatoday.in/india/north/story/delhi-airport-land-deal-scam-cag-aviation-ministry-103088-2012-05-23">Government of India gave 4,799.09 acre of prime land to, its private sector partner, DIAL for development of Delhi airport for a paltry lease rent of Rs.
 4,79,909 per year for 60 years</a> Similarly, other cronies also grab public land during auctions at the price of peanuts.
 The land rent received will increase once these backroom deals with cronies. <br> 4.
 As this surplus public land comes for sale into the real estate market, it'll drive down the cost of land and also rent.
-This will reduce the land rent people will get via this law but will indirectly benefit people as they'll be able to buy/rent real esttate at a proportionally cheaper cost.</td>
+This will reduce the land rent citizens will get via this law but will indirectly benefit citizens as they'll be able to buy/rent real esttate at a proportionally cheaper cost.</td>
   </tr>
   <tr>
     <td>Public Sector Units (PSU)</td>